PlasmaPy/git-demo/README.md

 ### Set up remotes

-A remote is the address of a repository hosted on GitHub.
+A **remote** is the address of a repository hosted on GitHub.
 The most common convention is to define:
  - `upstream` as the primary repository
  - `origin` as our fork of the repository

-1. Enter the command:
+1. Define the primary repository as the `upstream` remote
    ```bash
    git remote add upstream git@github.com:PlasmaPy/git-demo.git
    ```